LeiShi1313/TeleFire/README.md

 ## TODO

-- For deleting messages, add an option to delete messages based on time instead of always delete all.
+- :heavy_check_mark: For deleting messages, add an option to delete messages based on time instead of always delete all.
-- A long-running service that will notify user if someone said something contains some interested words.
+- :heavy_check_mark: A long-running service that will notify user if someone said something contains some interested words.